Rustam-Z/disney-test-api-taf/README.md

 # Disney's API Test Automation Framework

 ## Configuration
-1. Edit `.config.yaml`.
-   Config file includes `API `
+1. `.config.yaml` includes `API URLs` for DEV, STAGING and PROD envs.
+   It includes users credentials for superuser, facility admin, facility driver, facility simple user.
+   - Superuser -> can control all facilities.
+Superuser can create a new facility, and facility admin.
+   - Facility admin -> can control all users only for his/her facility.
+   - Facility driver -> this type of user, has driver user role.
+   - Facility user -> this type of user has limited edit, view authorization only for assigned facility.
-   If you change the content and schema of this file, you need to change following files too.
+2. If you change the content and schema of config file, you need to change following files too:
    ```text
    /core/enums/environments.py # The list of env: DEV, STAGING, PROD.
    /core/config/__init__.py # Change this file, if you change the schema of config file.